Analysis of the famous blunder “Michelson-Morley experiment”

 Historically, in the seventeenth century, two rival theories of the nature of light were proposed – the wave theory and the corpuscular theory.

 The Dutch astronomer Huygens proposed the wave theory of light – the first mathematical theory of light.
 The known mechanical waves propagate through a material medium (solid, liquid, or gas) at a wave speed that depends on the elastic and inertial properties of that medium.
-Two basic types of wave motion for mechanical waves were known: transverse waves and longitudinal waves.
-For Huygens, the light was a longitudinal wave (like sound waves in air) and propagates through a medium called “ether”, or “aether”.
+The propagation of mechanical waves is the propagation of vibrations of matter particles belonging to a material propagation medium; vibrations (oscillations) of any material particle of the propagation medium around a stationary point in the frame of reference related to the propagation medium of the mechanical wave.
+The propagating of the mechanical wave is the propagating of vibrations to the adjacent particles.
+Two basic types of wave motion for mechanical waves are known: transverse waves and longitudinal waves.
+For Huygens, the light is a longitudinal wave (like sound waves in air) and propagates through a medium called “ether”, or “aether”.
 The ether must fill all the space and be weightless and invisible (in fact, as the space itself).

 In 1690 Newton proposed the corpuscular theory of light.
-For him, the light was emitted from a source in small particles, and this view was accepted for over a hundred years.
+For him, the light was emitted from a source in small particles, propagating radially from the source, and this view was accepted for over a hundred years.

 Vector (Euclidean vector), in physics, is a quantity that has both magnitude (size, length) and direction.
 It is represented as an arrow, whose length is proportional to the quantity’s magnitude.
 However, the vector has no position.
 It means that the vector is not altered if it moves parallel to itself.